 SIM cards may be small, but they pack a CO2 punch.
 According to the International Card Manufacturers Association, a single SIM card puts about 50 grams of CO2 into the atmosphere during manufacturing.
 That may not seem like a lot until you consider that some two billion of them are manufactured yearly — for smartphones alone.

-Getting an eSIM is one of the best things you can do to offset SIM card waste.
+Getting an eSIM is one of the best things you can do to offset SIM card waste and travel sustainably.
 Instead of picking up a local SIM card everywhere you travel (many of which will be single-use), download data packages onto your eSIM-capable phone.

 With an eSIM, you stay connected, have access to all your travel apps, and won't contribute to unnecessary carbon emissions.